The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Observations

-In addition to the regular pointing observations, the RXTE PCA also conducted the monitoring observations of the galactic center and plane starting from 1999~\citep{mar06}.
-The PCA is an instrument with an effective area of 6500 cm$^2$ designed to detected the X-ray photons in the energy range of 2-60 keV~\citep{jah96}.
+In addition to the regular pointing observations, the RXTE PCA also conducted monitoring observations of the galactic center and plane starting from 1999~\citep{mar06}.
+The PCA was an instrument with an effective area of 6500 cm$^2$ designed to detect the X-ray photons in the energy range of 2-60 keV~\citep{jah96}.
 Despite being a non-imaging instrument, its $1^{\circ}$ FOV, constrained by collimators, allowed for identification and detection of X-ray sources.
-It scanned over galactic bulge and plane approximately twice per week~\citep{mar06}, providing sufficient time resolution to resolve the superorbital modulation of 4U 1820-30.
-The light curve of 4U 1820-30 collected by PCA in this program from February 5, 1999 (MJD 51214) to October 30 2011 (MJD 55846) is available on the program website\footnote{https://asd.gsfc.nasa.gov/Craig.Markwardt//galscan/html/4U\_1820-30.html}.
+It scanned over galactic bulge and plane approximately twice per week~\citep{mar06}, providing sufficient cadence to resolve the superorbital modulation of 4U 1820-30.
+The light curve of 4U 1820-30 collected by PCA in this program from February 5, 1999 (MJD 51,214) to October 30 2011 (MJD 55,846) was available on the program website\footnote{https://asd.gsfc.nasa.gov/Craig.Markwardt//galscan/html/4U\_1820-30.html}.

 The BAT, an instrument on Swift, is a coded-mask telescope with a large FOV (1.4 steradian) to monitor the hard X-ray sky in the energy range 15-150 keV since 2004~\citep{bar05}.
 Apart from triggering alerts for gamma-ray bursts, its angular resolution ($\sim$20') and large photon collecting area (5200 cm$^2$) enable monitoring of the known cosmic X-ray sources as the Swift satellite orbits around the Earth every $\sim$96 minutes.
 This capability allows for the study of long-term variability these sources.
-In this work, we analyzed the daily binned light curve of 4U 1820-30 observed from February 14, 2005 (MJD 53415) through August 1, 2023 (MJD 60157).
+In this work, we analyzed the daily binned light curve of 4U 1820-30 that archived on the Swift website\footnote{https://swift.gsfc.nasa.gov/results/transients/H1820-303/} observed from February 14, 2005 (MJD 53,415) through August 1, 2023 (MJD 60,157).